xhuang6/The_Haunting/README.md

 July 21 2015
 --------------------------------------------------
-update all of the parts except "The Cobbit's House"
+update all of the parts except "The Corbbit's House"